PTFS-Europe/koha-ill-reprintsdesk/README.md

+# :warning: 24.05.x Koha onwards :warning:

+The recommended way to use this backend is its plugin version.
+See releases for latest plugin release.
+The master branch of this repo is only a compatibility maintenance branch for Kohas using the old backend Koha file structure.

 # Koha Interlibrary Loans ReprintsDesk backend

 This backend provides the ability to create Interlibrary Loan requests using the ReprintsDesk service.